NumquamScire/iwsh/README.md

 To exit in normal mode stty usage: `ctrl+c` or write: `%:exit`.
 To exit in raw mode stty usage: `ctrl+alt+q`

 If you want **create several instance** of client with interactive shells you need use **different pipes** for everyone instance by use: `--fi` and `--fo`
 Don't forget that sever-side process will running even client is close.
-So if you don't want leaving running process on server-side and leaving any files, You have to manually kill process and remove files.
+So if you don't want leaving running process on server-side and leaving any files, You have to `exit` from shell or manually kill process and remove files.

 ---